Labour and employment in Chile

 Fontaine & Cía's Diego Marín leads the firm's labour law department, which is focused on individual and collective employment contracts, social security benefits, collective bargaining, union relations, and labour litigation.
 Ongoing mandates include assisting MetLife Chile Seguros de Vida with day-to-day matters and disputes, including unfair dismissal claims.

 Guerrero Olivos advises on labour agreements, due diligence, social security, compliance, collective bargaining, union relations, and labour-related litigation.
 Senior counsel Rocío García de la Pastora heads the labour, employment & migration group, which acts for clients including Carozzi, Artel, Pandora Jewellery and SMU.
+Since publication Ms García has been raised to the partnership, effective as of January 2020.

 Luis Lizama Portal & Cía.
 Abogados